top of page

 I was commissioned by the art and science centre We The Curious to create an installation focusing on the question; will we ever find a way to prevent being ill?
 The installation is now on permanent display at We The Curious and is a collection of ten photographs of people with various illnesses and differences.
 The following photographs are selects from the different contributors I worked with whilst completing this commission.

 The collection ahead shows visuals of a variety of health conditions and disabilities.
-Some images may show healed scarring from self-harm as a visible symptom of mental health issues.
-In this context, please proceed only if you feel well and safe enough to do so
+Some images show healed scarring from self-harm as a visible symptom of mental health issues.
+With this context, please proceed only if you feel well and safe enough to do so

 Pictured at We The Curious, Bristol

 Joey and Harley Watts are from Leeds.
 They suffer from a rare condition called supravalvular aortic stenosis, a heart defect that develops before birth.
 This means that both Harley and Joey have had to face multiple life saving surgeries, some of which the odds of survival were low.
 Their mother, Leanne, describes them as 'Warriors'.
 Their father, Martin, decided to get a tattoo of Joey's surgery scar on his chest as a gesture of support.

 Daryl has a condition called Pfeiffer syndrome, a rare genetic disorder characterised by the premature fusion of certain bones in the skull.
 This effects the shape of the head and face.
 He speaks to the struggles of living with the syndrome, and the strain of his friends and family witnessing him going through his medical experiences.
 Daryl is a professional model, with frequent appearances in front of the camera, as well as facilitating and posing for life drawing sessions.